NOTE: Please WAIT while the applet below loads.

 Alternative, equivalent formulation

 Challenge: Can you prove either one of these formulations?
-This extremely rich problem can be proved in many different ways, which enhances its beauty and intrigue.
-If you get stuck, one possible hint is given in the second version above - press the Hint button in the sketch.
+This extremely rich problem (but deceptively hard problem) can be proved in many different ways, which enhances its beauty and intrigue.
+If you get stuck, one possible hint is given in the second version above - press the Hint button in the dynamic sketch at the top.